-Today, the Native Women’s Resource Centre of Toronto provides a safe and welcoming environment for all Aboriginal women and their children in the Greater Toronto Area.
+Today, the Native Women’s Resource Centre of Toronto provides a safe and welcoming environment for all Indigenous women and their children in the Greater Toronto Area.
 Our programs fall under six broad categories: Housing, Families, Advocacy, Employment, Education, and Youth.
 We also host a variety of Cultural Activities for our clients and the general public, including the annual Minaake Awards, Sisters In Spirit Vigil, and Winter Solstice .

 The NWRCT is a registered charity funded by government programs as well as public and private donations.

-We honour the vision of our founders as we support urban Aboriginal women and children from all walks of life.
+We honour the vision of our founders as we support urban Indigenous women and children from all walks of life.
 We build self-sufficiency and develop collective capacity to make positive change.
 We provide individual support, group programming, and cultural initiatives.